 Related companies in these financial statements refer to the company's subsidiaries.
-Transactions with related companies have been eliminated on consolidation and not disclosed in this note.

 An associated company is an entity over which the group has significant influence and that is neither a subsidiary nor an interest in a joint venture.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control or joint control over those policies.